 We currently have contracts establishing reimbursement for our insulin pump products with approximately 176 national and regional third-party payors in the United States.
 While we may enter into additional contracts both domestically and internationally, with third-party payors and adding coverage for future products under our current agreements, we cannot guarantee that we will succeed in doing so or that the reimbursement contracts that we are able to negotiate will enable us to sell our products on a profitable basis.
 In particular, we do not have experience in securing reimbursement in international markets.
 Also, any negative perceptions among third-party payors regarding our financial stability, including our ability to continue to sell and service our products, may make it more difficult to enter into contracts for reimbursement with additional third-party payors.
 This may be especially true in light of the conclusion that there is substantial doubt about our ability to continue as a going concern.
 In addition, existing contracts with third-party payors generally can be modified or terminated by the third-party payor without cause and with little or no notice to us.
-Moreover, compliance with the administrative procedures or requirements of third-party payors may result in delays in processing approvals by those third-party payors for customers to obtain coverage for our products.
-Failure to secure or retain adequate coverage or reimbursement for our current and future products by third-party payors, or delays in processing approvals by those payors, could result in the loss of sales, which could have a material adverse effect on our business, financial condition and operating results.
+Moreover, compliance with the administrative procedures or requirements of third-party payors may result in delays in processing approvals by those third-party payors, or delays in processing approvals by those payors, could result in the loss of sales, which could have a material adverse effect on our business, financial condition and operating results.